intelligentgolf/karma-nodewebkit-launcher/README.md

 ## Avoid download of NodeWebkit binary on every build

 The launcher depends on [`npm-installer`](https://github.com/nwjs/npm-installer) to download the NodeWebkit binary for your platform and achitecture.
 The default behaviour of this is to download on every `npm install`, which can take time.
-To avoid this, you can set the `nwjs_urlbase` option of [`npm-installer`](https://github.com/nwjs/npm-installer) to retrieve the binary from either a `http://` or `file://` URL.
+To avoid this you can download the file ahead of time, save it to a location accessibly by `http://` or `file://` URL, and set the `nwjs_urlbase` option of [`npm-installer`](https://github.com/nwjs/npm-installer) to retrieve the binary from this location.

 You can do this on the command line